genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

 Examples when: `numKeyFields > 1`

-Range is based on sorted records when numKeyFields is greater than 1 For below table and data which is sorted already, we have shown a couple of examples of ranged query with its result
+The range configuration returns a set of sorted records based on the index definition and the number of fields involved (i.e. numKeyFields configuration)
+Let's see a couple of examples of ranged queries with their respective results in CSV format.
+The table definition with associated data sorted by its primary key fields is shown below
 ```kotlin
 table(name = "GENESIS_PROCESS_MONITOR", id = 20) {
     MONITOR_NAME